About the OAR

-What am I meant to do on the Confirm / Deny page?
+What am I meant to do on the Confirm / Reject page?

 This step of your upload is crucial to the development of the OAR and helps to refine a tool for the entire industry.
 This process also helps confirm matches that the algorithm might not have picked up, ensuring that all of the data matches come through.

-How do I know whether to confirm or deny a match?
+How do I know whether to confirm or reject match?